-- Funds affiliated with Apax Partners LLP in the sale of a majority stake in Advantage Sales & Marketing LLC to affiliates of Leonard Green & Partners, L.P. and funds advised by CVC Capital Partners Limited.
+- the sale of a majority stake in Advantage Sales & Marketing LLC to affiliates of Leonard Green & Partners, L.P. and funds advised by CVC Capital Partners Limited;

 The Blackstone Group in:

-- the $1 billion sale of its 50 percent stake in Universal Orlando to NBCUniversal;
+- $1 billion sale of its 50 percent stake in Universal Orlando to NBCUniversal;

-- its purchase of Exeter Finance Corp from Navigation Capital Partners; and
+- purchase of Exeter Finance Corp from Navigation Capital Partners; and

 - Burger King Holdings in its $4 billion acquisition by 3G Capital Management.

-- connection with a related senior secured financing and mezzanine financing; and
+- in connection with a related senior secured financing and mezzanine financing;

-- its acquisition of United Site Services Inc.
+- in its acquisition of United Site Services Inc.; and

 Castle Harlan, Inc. in its: